Gauge-invariant nonperturbative Wilson action in quantum electrodynamics: ERG flow

-This is a consequence of the underlying manifest gauge or BRST invariance of GFERG.
-In the gauge field kinetic term, besides the gauge fixing term, only the gauge invariant function~$\mathcal{K}_\tau(k^2)$ receives renormalization; no gauge non-invariant term such as the photon mass term is induced by ERG.
-In the conventional ERG, one would have only the sum of first two terms of~$\mathcal{R}_{\mu\nu}(k)$ in~Eq.~\eqref{eq:(4.3)} which is not transverse.
-Then the gauge symmetry is realized in a more complex form and the ansatz~\eqref{eq:(3.1)} is no more gauge invariant.
+This is a consequence of the underlying manifest gauge- or BRST-invariance of GFERG.\footnote{ We can explicitly confirm that the expression~\eqref{eq:(4.3)} is transverse [see~Eq.~\eqref{eq:(4.11)}] using the WT identities~\eqref{eq:(3.26)}.
+See Appendix~\ref{sec:C}.} In the gauge field kinetic term, besides the gauge-fixing term whose renormalization is completely controlled by the anomalous dimension~$\gamma_A$, only the transverse part receives nontrivial renormalization; no gauge-noninvariant term such as the photon mass term is induced by GFERG.